 \section{Spontaneous $CP$ violation}

-In the regime of negative strange quark mass, the gray region in Figs.~\ref{Fig:Columbia_plot_xi1_xi2} and \ref{Fig:3D_Columbia_plot_xi1_xi2}, we find a transition to a phase with non-vanishing $\eta^\prime$ condensate. $CP$ is hence spontaneously broken in this phase.
+In the regime of negative strange quark mass, the gray region in Figs.~\ref{Fig:Columbia_plot_xi1_xi2} and \ref{Fig:3D_Columbia_plot_xi1_xi2}, we find a transition to a phase with non-vanishing $\eta^\prime$ condensate, where parity ($P$) is hence spontaneously broken.
+Since the grand potential is still invariant under charge conjugation ($C$) this implies spontaneous $CP$ breaking as well.
 The transition line, where $m_{\eta^\prime}=0$, is marked by the golden line in Figs.~\ref{Fig:Columbia_plot_xi1_xi2} and \ref{Fig:3D_Columbia_plot_xi1_xi2}.
 The $CP$-broken phase occurs below this line in the gold area.
 Since the model parameters, and hence the effective anomaly coupling, are fitted by the meson masses, this line almost coincides for the different implementations of the anomaly if the given parameterizations are close to each other in parameter space.

 Note that we define $\eta^\prime$ for general $h_N$ and $h_S$ as the predominantly strange physical pseudoscalar isoscalar state, which is the combination with the minus sign in Eq.~\eqref{Eq:NS_to_physical_mass} for $h_S<h_N$ (see App.~\ref{sec:elsm_details} for details).
-Furthermore, we consider only only positive $\phi_N$ and $\phi_S$, but remark that for the case where $\xi_2$ is the only nonzero anomalous coupling, the solution for $\phi_S > 0$ is a local minimum.
+Furthermore, we consider only positive $\phi_N$ and $\phi_S$, but remark that for the case where $\xi_2$ is the only nonzero anomalous coupling, the solution for $\phi_S > 0$ is a local minimum.
 The global minimum is found at $\phi_S < 0$, which we exclude here for physical reasons\footnote{Unlike the positive solution at the local minimum for $h_S < 0$, the $\phi_S<0$ solution is not continuously connected to the global solution for $h_S > 0$.